-But because MSG is generally used in small amounts as a flavoring (like salt), the likelihood that you’d eat it by itself is
+Because MSG is generally used in small amounts as a flavoring (like salt), the likelihood that you'd eat it by itself is slim.

 MSG might just be the most love-to-be-hated additive of the day, but the science fails to supports its "bad guy" reputation.